timmullin/elevate/docs-website-src/content/blockers.md

   * cPanel provides support for a myriad of nameservers.
 (MyDNS, nsd, bind, powerdns).
 On RHEL 8 based distros, it is preferred that you always be on PowerDNS.
   * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
   * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distros, it will need to be upgraded to a version that is.
-If the MySQL installation is managed by cPanel we will offer to upgrade you automatically to MariaDB 10.6 during elevation.
+If the MySQL installation is managed by cPanel we will offer to upgrade MySQL automatically to MariaDB 10.6 during elevation.
 Declining the offer to upgrade MySQL will block the elevation.
 If the MySQL installation is managed by CloudLinux, then the upgrade must be performed manually.
 This can be done by running the following command:
   `/usr/local/cpanel/bin/whmapi1 start_background_mysql_upgrade version=10.6`
   You will need to wait for the upgrade to be complete before re-running the elevate script.
 Elevation will block if a MySQL upgrade is in progress.
   * The system **must** not be setup to use a remote database server.